 - a financially and operationally sustainable borrower that is able to repay its liabilities.

-Whilst the vision for South Africa’s new energy path is encouragingly positive, pragmatic and full of developmental potential, it must translate into urgent execution of the plans set out in the IRP 2019 and the Eskom Roadmap.
-The energy sector is at a cross road, and actions taken now will have multi-generational social, economic and environmental implications for our country.
+While the vision for South Africa’s new energy path is encouraging, pragmatic and full of developmental potential, it must translate into urgent execution of the plans set out in IRP 2019 and the Eskom Roadmap in order to have any real value.
+The energy sector is at a crossroad, and actions taken now will have multi-generational social, economic and environmental implications for our country.

 Download the PDF version of A Bold Step Forward for SA’s Energy Sector.